DrFredman/hacking-tool-prank/readme.txt

 Cmatrix: apt-get install cmatrix
 Mate Terminal: apt-get install mate-terminal

-Last thng, when the script asjs you for a port number, enter 3306 as that is the default MySQL port number.
+Last thing, when the script asjs you for a port number, enter 3306 as that is the default MySQL port number.